eoghain/RBCollectionViewBalancedColumnLayout/README.md

 1. Copy RBCollectionViewBalancedColumnLayout .h/.m into your project
 2. Set the layout on your collectionView to Custom, and set it's name to RBCollectionViewBalancedColumnLayout
-3. Implement the collectionView:layout:sizeForItemAtIndexPath: delegate method - if you want variable height cells
+3. Implement the collectionView:layout:heightForItemAtIndexPath: delegate method - if you want variable height cells

 To customize the size of your cells grab the layout from the collection view and set the cellWidth property:
 ``` objective-c